 Tax Deductions for Guard Dogs and Other Business Animals

-If you can establish that you have an animal that is providing some type of service for your business, you will be able to write off expenses related to the animal, such as food, special training, and veterinary care, as business expenses.
+If you can establish that you have an animal that is providing some type of service for your business and you are self-employed, you will be able to write off expenses related to the animal, such as food, special training, and veterinary care, as business expenses.

 - Thus, if your dog guards your workplace, your cat is used to ensure mouse control, or some other animal helps in pest control and the animal lives at your workplace and is not a pet, then you may be able to claim deductions in keeping with the standard deduction norms.